 All teacher education candidates must successfully complete all components of the required exit examination.
-There are four components of the exit examination: professional studies, teaching field(s), Praxis II and portfolio.
+There are three components of the exit examination: teaching field(s), Praxis II exams and portfolio.
 The format and requirements of the examination may vary according to the major.
+Contact your content major advisor for details.